 Fashion stylist and creative director Cassie Anderson is known for her fashion-forward aesthetic.
 Not only does she work with some of Australia’s biggest celebrities and brands, she’s also recently launched her very own accessories label, Balincourt.
-Today, we catch up with Cass to find out how she juggles her career and fledgeling brand plus we get her top tips for creating THE perfect shot.
+Today, we catch up with Cass to find out how she juggles her career and fledgling brand plus we get her top tips for creating THE perfect shot.

 I grew up in Tasmania and left for London when I was 20 to chase my travelling and fashion dreams!
 I took a fashion styling course in London at Central Saint Martins, then followed that up with a fashion business course in Sydney at FBI Fashion College.
 This opened me up to some really valuable work experience opportunities.
 I then took a position at Cue and worked my way up through PR and business roles, to become Head of Online Styling and Accessory Developer.
 Now I call Byron Bay home, style as a freelancer and run my online bag business Balincourt.